Sakrac/Step6502/README.md

 The CodeView pane accepts drag & drop of binary files.

+Click and drag to select disassembly to copy to clipboard.

 The toolbar can be used to control code as well.

 ###Memory View